-Last time, we got an overview of we are going.
-We'd like to understand how we "know what is where just by looking", how we infer "states of the world", such as scene and object parameters, and how vision enables useful actions.
+The previous lecture provided an overview of we are going and the approach.
+We'd like to understand how we "know what is where just by looking", how our brains enable us to infer "states of the world", such as scene and object parameters, and how vision supports useful actions.

 How to get there?
 We saw the need for an interdisciplinary approach, and analysis at several different levels.
 Computational theory provides a level of analysis that can produce a quantitative account of behavior, and helps to bridge our understanding of how the neural mechanisms of vision enable that behavior.

-The goal of computational theory is to understand the problems of vision at a level that enables us to specific a procedure to obtain quantitative solutions to estimating "scenes" or "states of the world" S from image input information I. From there we can relate this knowledge to human behavior and underlying neural processes.
+The purpose of computational theory is to understand the problems of vision at a level that enables us to specific a procedure to obtain quantitative solutions to estimating "scenes" or "states of the world" S from image input information I. From there we can relate this knowledge to human behavior and underlying neural processes.
 We saw that the same object can give rise to an infinite variety of images, and a given image could potentially have come from an infinite variety of objects.
+The visual system must have mechanisms to deal with this uncertainty.